Rough & Ready

 "Rough & Ready" is a song written by Blair Mackichan, Brian Gene White and Craig Wiseman, and recorded by American country music artist Trace Adkins.
 It was released in April 2004 as the second and final single from his album Comin' On Strong.
 Although the song was not a Top 10 hit, it was certified gold by the Recording Industry Association of America (RIAA).

 Content

 The male narrator professes his masculinity in the song.
 In the opening, session guitarist J. T. Corenflos was asked by producer Trey Bruce to "come up with some funky, country kind of lick to start this song", so he improvised one.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that it "fits Adkins' larger-than-life personality and Louisiana roughneck past."
 She says that Adkins "launches into the rapid-fire lyrics with gusto" and that he "goes for broke with a terrific vocal performance - and the spoken asides he tosses into the mix are hilarious."

 Music video

-The music video was directed by Michael Salomon, and features NASCAR driver Dale Earnhardt Jr. It also features Jennifer Lee Wiggins as Kate.
+The music video was directed by Michael Salomon, and features NASCAR driver Dale Earnhardt Jr. and actress Deena Dill.
+It also features Jennifer Lee Wiggins.